 It’s very important to keep the health of your water heater as high as possible to lengthen its life, but how long do water heaters last?
 The average lifespan of a water heater is between 8 to 12 years, but without regular maintenance, your unit may begin to fail much sooner than that.
-Now, the term ‘regular maintenance’ may scare some homeowners off, but don’t worry!
+At Gotelli Plumbing, we know that the term ‘regular maintenance’ may scare some homeowners off, but don’t worry!
 Maintenance really only has to be done about once a year and consists of only four steps.

 Check Your T&P Valve